synxty/create-synxty-app/README.md

 ├── node_modules/
 ├── package.json
 ├── .gitignore
+├── .eslintrc.json
-├── .eslinttc.json
+├── .eslintignore
 ├── tsconfig.json
 ├── commitlint.config.js
+├── .babelrc
+├── setupTests.js
+├── jest.config.js
+├── next-env.d.ts
+├── next.config.js
+├── .prettierrc
+├── .github/
+│   └── assets/
+│       └── banner.png
 ├── public/
 │   ├── favicon.ico
-│   ├── index.html
-│   ├── logo192.png
-│   ├── logo512.png
-│   ├── manifest.json
-│   └── robots.txt
+│   └── synxty.svg
 └── src/
-    ├── App/
-    |   |-- App.tsx
-    ├── assets/
-    ├── components/
     ├── pages/
+    │   ├── Home/
+    │   │    ├── index.tsx
-    ├── routes/
+    │   │    ├── index.spec.tsx
+    │   │    └── styles.ts
-    ├── services/
+    │   ├── _app.tsx
-    ├── styles/
+    │   ├── _document.tsx
-    |   |-- index.js
-    └── index.tsx
+    │   └── index.tsx
+    └── styles/
+        └── global.ts

 ```

 ## ▶️ Available Scripts Within the Created Project

-`yarn start` or `npm start`
+`npm run dev` or `yarn dev`

-Runs the app in the development mode.
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ___
-`yarn test` or `npm test`
+`npm run test` or `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ___
-`yarn build` or `npm run build`
+`npm run build` or `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ___
-`yarn eject` or `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+`npm start` or `yarn start`

+Runs the app in production.
+___

 ## 🧠 Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-## ⚠ Notes

-- In your first commit, be sure that you are also committing the `.eslintrc.json`.
-Also, if you decide to make changes to this file commit those changes **before** you commit any changes to the src directory.

-- Changes to the default Airbnb code style to fit this template:
-  - import extensions were removed from ts and tsx files.
-  - tsx was added as a jsx-filename-extension.
-  - prop-types were disabled but feel free to enabled them by removing that option in the `.eslintrc.json` file.
+To learn Next.js, check out the [Next.js documentation](https://nextjs.org/docs/getting-started).
+To learn styled-components, checkout the [styled-components documentation](https://styled-components.com/docs).

 ## ⚖️ License